Overview of high-density QCD studies with the CMS experiment at the LHC: Bulk properties and novel phenomena

 Heavy-flavor quarks are expected to be produced primarily in the initial stages of a collision (order of ${\sim}0.1\unit{fm}$) and to pass through the medium with a lower probability of annihilation as compared to light-flavor quarks \cite{Braun-Munzinger:2007fth, Liu:2012ax}.
 The EM fields are, at least in some theoretical approaches, expected to have a maximum magnitude on a time scale below 0.2\unit{fm}.
 As a consequence, the impact of EM fields on \vN values as a function of rapidity is predicted to be much stronger for \PDz mesons (containing charm quarks) than for the abundantly produced charged hadrons~\cite{Das:2016cwd}.

 In light of these predictions, the CMS Collaboration measured the \vTwo difference ($\Delta \vTwo$) between \PDz and \PADz mesons as a function of rapidity to search for the effect of a possible strong Coulomb field created by the collision participants~\cite{CMS:2020bnz}.
 The results, with an average value of $\Delta \vTwo^{\text{avg}} = 0.001\pm0.001\stat\pm0.003\syst$, are shown in Fig.~\ref{fig:QGP_EMFields}.
 The expected magnitude for charged hadrons is $\Delta \vTwo \sim - 0.001$~\cite{Gursoy:2018yai}, \ie, with the same magnitude, but with a different sign.
-This indicates that there is no evidence that charm hadron collective flow is affected by the strong Coulomb field created in ultrarelativistic heavy ion collisions.
-Significant improvements to both statistical and systematic uncertainties for the $\Delta \vTwo$ measurement are expected with future large data samples made possible with the upgraded CMS detector.
+Given the present uncertainties, the measurement sensitivity is not sufficient to clarify if charm hadron collective flow is affected or not by the strong Coulomb field created in ultrarelativistic heavy ion collisions.
+Significant improvements in both statistical and systematic uncertainties for the $\Delta \vTwo$ measurement are expected with future large data samples made possible with the upgraded CMS detector.